Variational quantum eigensolvers for sparse Hamiltonians: Sparse VQE

 Any operator $\hat O$ of the form \eqref{decomp} is sparse, and the number of one-sparse terms $t$ is an upper bound on the sparsity.
 In Section~\ref{decompositions} we will explicitly show how to construct a decomposition as in \eqref{decomp} for any arbitrary sparse Hermitian operator.
 However, for the purpose of this Section it is enough to assume that this is possible, because the actual VQE implementation is agnostic to the method used to obtain the decomposition.

 Given~\eqref{decomp} we perform $M$ Hadamard tests of the operators $V^\dagger G_j U$ via the circuit shown in Figure~\ref{circfig}.
-This circuit has a state register of $n$ qubits initialized in the all zeros state $\ket{0^n}$ and a single ancilla register initialized in the state $\ket{+}=(\ket{0}+\ket{1})/\sqrt{2}$.
+This circuit has a state register of $n$ qubits initialized in the all zeros state $|0^n\rangle$ and a single ancilla register initialized in the state $|+\rangle=(|0\rangle+|1\rangle)/\sqrt{2}$.
 The first operation is application of $V^\dagger G_j U$ controlled on the ancilla qubit.
 The second operation is a single qubit Hadamard gate applied to the ancilla qubit.
-This circuit is shown in Figure~\ref{circfig}.
 After application of this circuit, the probability of observing zero on the ancilla qubit is:

-To replace the real part by the imaginary part of $V^\dagger G_j U$ in~\eqref{prob0}, replace the initial $\ket{+}$ state of the ancilla by the state $\ket{-i}=(\ket{0}-i\ket{1})/\sqrt{2}$.
+To replace the real part by the imaginary part of $V^\dagger G_j U$ in~\eqref{prob0}, replace the initial $|+\rangle$ state of the ancilla by the state $|-i\rangle=(|0\rangle-i|1\rangle)/\sqrt{2}$.

-After $M$ repetitions of the circuit in Fig.~\ref{circfig}, one obtains $n_0$ zeros and $n_1$ ones from the measurement outcomes of the ancilla bit.
-The quantity $(n_0-n_1)/M$ is an estimate of ${\rm Re} \bra{0^n}V^\dagger G_j U\ket{0^n}$.
+After $M$ repetitions of the circuit in Fig.~\ref{circfig}, one obtains $n_0$ zeros and $n_1$ ones from the measurement outcomes of the ancilla qubit.
+The quantity $(n_0-n_1)/M$ is an estimate of ${\rm Re} \langle0^n|V^\dagger G_j U|0^n\rangle$.
 We can therefore interpret ancilla outcome $b$ as determining a random variable with value $(-1)^b$.
 The analysis of the variance of these estimates and hence the scaling of $M$ for given $\hat O$ and precision $\eps$ proceeds exactly as for Pauli decompositions (given in~\cite{mcclean2016theory,rubin2018application}), so the required $M$ for precision $\epsilon$ scales as $\eps^{-2}$.